Njugen/tabflower/README.md

 [ IMAGE UNDER WORK ]

-In Tabeon, React components are located in /tabeon/src/components.
+In Tabflower, React components are located in /Tabflower/src/components.
 A component may contain programming logic to execute tasks, and its contents can be rendered by React using an extended JavaScript syntax called JSX (more about that: https://reactjs.org/docs/introducing-jsx.html)

 A basic single, independent component in React - with no regards to common features in other components - can be accomplished like this: